When building a multilanguage project in Drupal 8+, you need to know some important steps. One of them is Drupal Views multilanguage configuration.

 Typically you want view to only show contents in the selected language (from your language selection block).

 In my example I configured the project to use the content language for language selection.
 The following also works when using interface language.
 We won't go deeper into the differences here, but typically interface language is the language for the administration area like admin menu, tabs, field labels etc. whereas the content language is the language the contents are translated into.
-A good example is, that you may administer the website in English, but contents can be translated into Chinese (which you might not be able to understand).
+A good example is, that you may administer the website in English, but contents can be translated into Chinese (which you might not be able to understand).So typically for the views content language is what you want.
+But there may be different cases.

 Okay, let's do it!